subhajitbaidya/discord-bot/README.md

 ## API Docs

 - You can access the API endpoint at ```http://localhost:<your-port>/scrape``` to view the generated responses and can use it in other apps.
+It is not deployed yet so please setup the local environment and access the endpoint.
 - Requests GET

 ___